DeepTaskHY/DM_Generator/README.md

 ### 5.2 Start the module

-- Download ngrok from this site('https://ngrok.com/') and run the following command line.
-  `$  ./ngrok <portnum>  `
-- If you have developer permission, in the dialogflow project, add the 'forwarding link (add '/webhook' after the forwarding link)' that appears when you run ngrok to the fulfillment in the dialogflow console.
-  You can test this module in the dialogflow console after running 'social_fulfillment.py'.
 - If you don't have permission, go to [Author's Google drive](https://drive.google.com/file/d/1Tya9XQrtlAv393xh8D_5MYfBAta15quz/view?usp=sharing) and download the JSON file(auth key).
-  Add the path of the downloaded JSON file to line 18 of 'SocialDMReception.py '.
+  Add the path of the downloaded JSON file to line 16 of 'SocialDMReception.py '.
   You can start this module by running the 'SocialDMReception.py' file.

 ### 5.3 Test the module